 Use your knowledge of your business to read between the lines and find ways in which you can take an already-existing product and improve it.
 What value can your business bring to the industry?
 What needs to be improved and how can you improve it?
 As you’re honing your business idea, keep asking yourself, “What can I do to enhance the customer’s experience?”

 A good example is a laundromat or dry cleaner in a city or college town.
-While business may be good, you know that many of your customers struggle to get their laundry done because they’re busy at work or classes.
+While business may be good, you know that many of your customers struggle to get their laundry done because they’re busy with work or classes.
 If dry cleaning isn’t bringing in enough money, what about a delivery laundry service?
 This is just what happens in many college towns—dry cleaners are turning to delivery laundry services because of an unmet need in their target market of busy young students and professionals.
 These customers are willing to pay a little more for the convenience factor of not having to get quarters and wait around for their laundry to be done.

 Analysis of a Niche Market